 We stress community involvement from the moment residents arrive at the Ranch, asking them to brainstorm ways that they can contribute.
 One might be a fitness buff who can advise other residents on exercise and staying in shape.
 Another might be a meditation enthusiast who invites others to share the practice of creating a quiet space in the morning.
 Every member of the Ranch community can contribute in some way, whether by making bowls and napkin rings in the pottery studio, or offering extra help in the kitchen.
 And every small contribution adds to the vibrancy of the community as a whole.

 The Spring Lake Ranch approach is one of teamwork.
-Residents have a senior advisor and a house advisor that make up their team.
+Residents have a clinical team leader, a house advisor and a resident advisor that make up their team.
 In weekly Review Meetings, they support the resident in creating an action plan with goals and strategies specific to their needs.
 Through working with a consistent advising team familiar with each resident, and with input from the community, residents learn to recognize and manage the symptoms of illness and the hallmarks of addiction, acquiring the tools to reduce the impact of these devastating forces on their lives.

 Over time, the resident becomes more responsible for recognizing triggers and managing the stresses of life.
 The more involved and informed a resident is in the course of his or her treatment, the more likely he or she will be able to use the Spring Lake experience beyond the Ranch to realize the dream of a richer life.